 Situated along the continental divide between the world’s great oceans, Baru Volcano is located on the north end of Panama in the town of Boquete.
 The volcano and its surroundings feature five distinct ecosystems, a combination of rainforest highlands and ancient volcanic eruptions.

 If you plan on hiking Baru Volcano, know that this 17.6-mile out-and-back hike is not for the faint of heart.
-For the best experience, one should arrive at the mountaintop by sunrise, which means heading out from Boquete to the volcano’s base at around midnight.
+For the best experience, one should arrive at the mountaintop by sunrise, heading out from Boquete to the volcano’s base at around midnight.
 Plan for at least 8 hours of hiking.

-Tip: The temperatures drop as you climb higher up this 11,400 feet volcano.
+Tip: The temperatures drop as you climb up this 11,400 feet volcano.
 Make sure to dress warmly and bring enough food and water for this strenuous hike.

 San Blas Islands

-Located in the Caribbean sea, the San Blas islands is an archipelago of about 400 small islands.
+Located in the Caribbean Sea, the San Blas Islands is an archipelago of about 400 small islands.
 Out of these, only about 50 are inhabited.
 These are some of the most beautiful islands in the world, each one prettier than the next.

 The San Blas are widely known for their pristine water and untouched ecosystem where each island has its own small beach with white sand, crystal clear water, coconut trees, a few huts… and not much more.
 The true appeal of the San Blas is their seclusion.
 You can simply relax and forget about everything else in the outside world.